DarknessTech/pbixrefresher2020/README.md

 Power BI Refresher
 ======

-This script is not mine (original post bellow), I just updated it to make it run on the latest version of PowerBI.
+This script originaly is not mine (original post bellow), I just updated it to make it run on the latest version of PowerBI.

 Script for automation of refreshing Power BI Desktop workbooks.
 Edited on Python 3.8 with pywinauto, pyautogui.